LinkedIn for Financial Advisors: How to Attract High-Net-Worth Clients

 Posting alone is not enough.
 The advisors who win on LinkedIn also comment, react, and engage with their prospects' content.

 LinkedIn articles rank in Google search results.
-Write articles targeting questions your ideal clients ask:
+Writing one well-researched article on a topic your ideal clients search for generates leads for years.

 - "How Much Do I Need to Retire at 55?
 A Framework for Business Owners"